 - Controlled finished thickness: Copper thieving enables you to balance the copper and dielectric percentages throughout the board surface.
 Due to this, you can achieve consistent finished thickness.

 - Even plating and etching: Another reward of copper thieving is accomplishing controlled etching/plating and uniform current distribution in a sparse zone.

 - Avoids outgassing, delamination, bow, and twist: Since the copper distribution is uniform, the chances of outgassing, delamination, bow, and twist are significantly less.

 - Decreased need for excess etch: Etching involves removing the excess copper to reveal the copper pattern with the help of a chemical solution.
 But if the etching solution gets saturated with copper, it becomes ineffective.
 Hence, the etching procedure has to be cycled again.
 Copper thieving decreases excessive etching and reduces the overall cost.

 How can you implement copper thieving?

 There are several design tools available that assist you to add copper thieving automatically.
 You can specify the shape, size, and spacing of the pattern in your EDA tool.
 The shape doesn’t matter if copper is poured evenly throughout the board.
-Ensure thieving patterns do not incorporate acute angles as it can lead to acid traps.

 Copper thieving sometimes works as EMI shielding when incorporated in the form of a solid plane.
 It is essential to place this plane in the proper position and with correct spacing regulations.
 Otherwise, it may adversely impact the signal integrity of your design.